svenpruefer/dsa-base/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dsa-base` for local development.
+Here's how to set up `quintilian` for local development.

-1. Fork the `dsa-base` repo on GitHub.
+1. Fork the `quintilian` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/dsa-base.git
+    $ git clone git@github.com:your_name_here/quintilian.git

 3. Create a branch for local development::